-Mr. Lewis also represents Guantanamo and Afghan detainees in litigation seeking their release , challenging confinement conditions including hunger strike litigation and accountability for torture and religious abuse while in U.S. custody.
+Additionally, Mr. Lewis represents Guantanamo and Afghan detainees in litigation seeking their release , challenging confinement conditions including hunger strike litigation and accountability for torture and religious abuse while in U.S. custody.

 He has served as principal U.S. counsel to the liquidators of the Bank of Credit and Commerce International (BCCI) in multi-jurisdictional criminal and civil litigation.
-Mr. Lewis led the trial team that obtained a $1 billion fraud and racketeering judgment against a BCCI front man and enforced the judgment through the courts of Saudi Arabia, the first non-Arab League judgment ever enforced in that country.
+Mr. Lewis led the trial team that obtained a $1 billion fraud and racketeering judgment against a BCCI nominal shareholder and enforced the judgment through the courts of Saudi Arabia, the first non-Arab League judgment ever enforced in that country.

 Mr. Lewis has particular expertise assisting European, Middle Eastern, and Latin American clients dealing with the complexities of U.S. civil and criminal proceedings.
-Previously, he has represented a large U.K. pension fund with respect to losses suffered in the collapse of WorldCom, a leading hedge fund in a Foreign Corrupt Practices Act investigation, and the Executive Director of the United Nations Oil-for-Food Programme in connection with United Nations and U.S. investigations.
+Previously, he has represented a large U.K. pension fund with respect to losses suffered in the collapse of WorldCom, a leading hedge fund in a Foreign Corrupt Practices Act investigation, the Executive Director of the United Nations Oil-for-Food Programme in connection with United Nations and U.S. investigations.
 He has also been active in litigating fraud cases arising out of the global credit crisis.

-Mr. Lewis was selected by Washington DC Super Lawyers (2007-2013) and by Super Lawyers Corporate Counsel Edition (2009) as one of "The Top Attorneys" in Business Litigation in the Washington, D.C., area.
+Mr. Lewis was selected by Washington DC Super Lawyers (2007-2014) and by Super Lawyers Corporate Counsel Edition (2009-13) as one of "The Top Attorneys" in Business Litigation in the Washington, D.C., area.
 He is also featured in Who’s Who as an expert in international insolvency.
 He is a regular contributor to The New York Times, The New Yorker and other publications.